VeronikaRuliskova/help/docs/difference-promotional-transactional-sms.md

 It is used to promote or advertise your products, services, events and others.
 It contains sales and marketing information.

 **Example:** YourGuitars: Hi Mark, get 30% discount on all our electric guitars now!
 Expires 08/01/2018.
 Click here: http://ur7.co/1G

-### Note for INDIA
-The DND is applicated on promotional SMS messages.
-They can be sent only from 9 AM to 9 PM and only to numbers which are not registered with the NDNC registry.
-The Sender ID is delivered with standard numeric Sender ID.

-Transactional SMS messages are delivered immediately with your registered [Text Sender ID.](text-sender-id-registration.md#how-can-i-register-text-sender-id)